 The unique and remarkably diverse electronic and optical properties of single-wall carbon

 nanotubes (SWCNTs), which depend critically on their exact chiral structure, have proven to be both a blessing and a curse, as synthesis methods generally produce inhomogeneous mixtures, while applications demand more uniform properties.
 To realize the numerous potential applications, there is a high need for post-synthesis separation and purification, as well as specialized characterization methods to distinguish SWCNTs based on their structure-dependent electronic and optical properties.
-Exactly in these particular aspects I have made important breakthroughs, combining original preparation methods with advanced high-resolution spectroscopic characterization.

 Most important contributions:

-Finally, I aligned dipolar molecules inside SWCNTs to yield a large second-order nonlinear optics (published in Nature Nanotechnology and highlighted in a News and Views article - Nonlinear optics: dipoles align inside a nanotube).
+We were able to align dipolar molecules inside SWCNTs to yield a large second-order nonlinear optics (published in Nature Nanotechnology and highlighted in a News and Views article - Nonlinear optics: dipoles align inside a nanotube).